aiven/aiven-docs/docs/products/kafka/howto/enabled-consumer-lag-predictor.md

 `avg by(topic,group)(kafka_lag_predictor_group_lag_predicted_seconds_gauge)`
 ```

-Another useful choice to monitor is the consume/produce ratio.
+Another useful metric to monitor is the consume/produce ratio.
 You can monitor this per
 topic and partition for consumer groups by using the following  PromQL query:

 ```promql